kodecocodes/swift-algorithm-club/Genetic/README.markdown

 ## Now What?

 We did it, we have a running simple genetic algorithm.
 Take some time a play around with the global variables, `POP_SIZE`, `OPTIMAL`, `MUTATION_CHANCE`, `GENERATIONS`.
-Just make sure to only add characters that are in the lexicon, but go ahead and update too!
+Just make sure to only add characters that are in the lexicon or update the lexicon.

 For an example let's try something much longer: `Ray Wenderlich's Swift Algorithm Club Rocks`.
 Plug that string into `OPTIMAL` and change `GENERATIONS` to `10000`.
 You'll be able to see that the we are getting somewhere, but you most likely will not reach the optimal string in 10,000 generations.
 Since we have a larger string let's raise our mutation chance to `200` (1/2 as likely to mutate).
 You may not get there, but you should get a lot closer than before.
-With a longer string, too much mutate can make it hard for fit strings to survive.
+With a longer string, too much mutation can make it hard for fit strings to survive.
 Now try either upping `POP_SIZE` or increase `GENERATIONS`.
-Either way you should eventually get the value, but there will be a "sweet spot" for an individual of a certain size.
+Either way you should eventually get the value, but there will be a "sweet spot" for an string of a certain size.

 Please submit any kind of update to this tutorial or add more examples!